tknv/openwisp-controller/README.rst

   to provision any IP addresses that have to be created manually.
 The rest of the master subnet address space **must not** be interfered with or the automation implemented in this module will not work.

+- In the current implementation, it is not possible to change "Size", "Number of Subnets" and "Number of IPs" fields of an existing subnet division rule due to following reasons:

+  - **Size**: Allowing to change size of provisioned subnets of an existing subnet division rule will require rebuilding of Subnets and IP addresses which has possibility of breaking existing configurations.
+  - **Number of Subnets**: Allowing to decrease number of subnets of an existing subnet division rule can create patches of unused subnets dispersed everywhere in the master subnet.
+    Allowing to increase number of subnets will break the continuous allocation of subnets for every device.
+It can also break configuration of devices.
+  - **Number of IPs**: Allowing to decrease number of IPs of an existing subnet division rule will lead to deletion of IP Addresses which can break configuration of devices being used.
+    It **is allowed** to increase number of IPs.

 Signals
 -------